 Habana Libre Reception

-When I booked my stay I first checked with the lovely lady who was attending the hotel reception.
-She told me I could either pay in euros or moneda nacionale (CUP) in cash, use my card through the machine if it wasn’t affiliated with the US or pay online.
-But there was to be strictly no USD.
+When I booked my stay, I first checked with the lovely lady who was attending the hotel reception.
+She told me I could either pay in euros or moneda nacionale (CUP) in cash, use my card through the machine if it wasn’t affiliated with the US, or pay online.
+But according to her, there was to be strictly no USD.

-I only had USD and I know my cards won’t work through Cuban payment processors.
-So I chose to book online and pay through the website.
-What I thought would be a straightforward process.
-But it was anything but straightforward.
+I only had USD and I know my Australian cards won’t work through the Cuban payment processors.
+So instead, I chose to book online and pay through the website.
+What I thought would be a straightforward process, was anything but straightforward.

 The hotel has a policy on premises of strictly denying all USD payments.
 But when given the choice of USD or nothing and shown the hotels own email to me, the wonderful counter assistant sorted out all my dilemmas.
-She called the Hotel Habana Libre’s manager at close to midnight to get special permission to accept the USD cash.
+She called the Hotel Habana Libre’s manager, at close to midnight, to get special permission to accept my USD cash payment.

-This single staff member went above and beyond her normal role to fix all of this stupid Australian’s problems.
+This single staff member went above and beyond her normal role, to fix all my payment problems.
 She was amazing.
-And I would recommend to anyone visiting the hotel that they should be tipping her.
+And I would recommend to anyone visiting the hotel, that they should be tipping her.
 She’s fantastic.

 Habana Libre Concierge